NotHamada/NotHamada/README.md

 # :v: Hello, I'm Matheus Hamada!
+Welcome!

-### Actually I'm a Developer at IronBug Sistemas, a Science Computing student at Universidade Estadual de Maringá, Analysis & Systems Development student at Unicesumar
+### I'm 19 years old, and I'm a Developer at IronBug Sistemas, a Science Computing student at Universidade Estadual de Maringá, Analysis & Systems Development student at Unicesumar
 ### Everyone questions me how can I do these 3 things at the same time, and I think it's only time management

 <div align="center">